umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/Backoffice-Users-and-API-Keys/index.md

 ## API Keys

-By default, the Content Delivery API isn't restricted, if you would like to protect it you can do so in the "Settings" section and "Headless" tree.
+By default, the Content Delivery API is public, if you would like to protect it you can do so in the "Settings" section and "Headless" tree.

 ![Protect API](images/heartcoreAPIprotect.png)